-AE

-RE Application Edges.
+AE RE Application Edges.
 All application calls.
 Release Edges.
 All release calls.
 L Local Functions ().
-All local functions of analyzed modules.

-Х Exported Functions.
+All local functions of analyzed modules. Х Exported Functions.
 All exported functions of analyzed modules and all used exported functions of library modules.
 F Functions ().

-B U Used BIFs.
+B Used BIFs.
 B is empty if builtins is false for all analyzed modules.

-Unknown Functions.
+U Unknown Functions.
 UU Unused Functions ().
 All local and exported functions of analyzed modules that have not been used.
 XU Externally Used Functions.
 Functions of all modules - including local functions - that have been used in some external call.
 LU Locally Used Functions ().
 Functions of all modules that have been used in some local call.

-OL Functions with an attribute tag on_load ().

-LC Local Calls ().

-XC External Calls ().
+LC Functions with an attribute tag on_load ().
+XC Local Calls ().
+AM External Calls ().
+UM Analyzed Modules.
+LM Unknown Modules.
+UC Used Library Modules.
+EE Unresolved Calls.

-AM Analyzed Modules.

-UM LM Unknown Modules.

-Used Library Modules.

-UC Unresolved Calls.
 Empty in modules mode.

-EE Inter Call Graph Edges ().
+DF Inter Call Graph Edges ().
 DF Deprecated Functions.
 All deprecated exported functions and all used deprecated BIFs.
 DF Deprecated Functions.
 All deprecated functions to be removed in next version.
 DF Deprecated Functions.
 All deprecated functions to be removed in next version or next major release.

-DF Deprecated Functions.
-All deprecated functions to be removed in next version, next major release, or later.

-These are a few facts about the predefined variables (the set operators + (union) and - (difference) as well as the cast operator (Type) are described below):
+DT Deprecated Functions.
+All deprecated functions to be removed in next version, next major release, or later. se are a few facts about the predefined variables (the set operators + (union) and - (difference) as well as the cast rator (Type) are described below):

-• F is equal to $L + X$ .

-• V is equal to X + L + B + U, where X, L, B and U are pairwise disjoint (that is, have no elements in common).
+- F is equal to L + X. - V is equal to X + L + B + U, where X, L, B and U are pairwise disjoint (that is, have no elements in common).

+- UU is equal to V (XU + LU), where LU and XU may have elements in common.
+Put in another way:

 - V is equal to UU + XU + LU.

 - OL is a subset of F.

 - E is equal to LC + XC.
 Note that LC and XC may have elements in common, namely if some function is locally and externally used from one and the same function.

 - U is a subset of XU.

 - B is a subset of XU.

 - LU is equal to range LC.

 - XU is equal to range XC.

 - LU is a subset of F.

 - UU is a subset of F.

 - range UC is a subset of U.

 - M is equal to AM + LM + UM, where AM, LM and UM are pairwise disjoint.

 - ME is equal to (Mod) E.

 - AE is equal to (App) E.

 - RE is equal to (Rel) E.

 - (Mod) V is a subset of M. Equality holds if all analyzed modules have some local, exported, or unknown function.

 - (App) M is a subset of A. Equality holds if all applications have some module.

 - (Rel) A is a subset of R. Equality holds if all releases have some application.

 - DF\1 is a subset of DF\2.

 - DF\2 is a subset of DF\3.

 - DF\3 is a subset of DF.

 - DF is a subset of X + B.